Table of Contents

 Introduction

 Allen Noble Sanctuary is part of the natural drainage system in Aireys Inlet and helps to maintain water quality, reduce flooding and erosion, provides food and habitat for wildlife and provides open spaces and natural landscapes that many residents and visitors enjoy.
-Therefore, it is an important physical, educational, ecological, aesthetic, recreational and economic resource.
+Therefore, it is an important physical, educational, ecological, aesthetic, recreational and economic resource and place.

 In addition, Allen Noble Sanctuary needs to be considered in the broader ecological landscape context which includes the Aireys Inlet clifftops, Allen Noble Sanctuary, the dunes, Painkalac Estuary and along the creek, past the floodplains and revegetated areas, through the farmlands and into the National Park.

 This landscape needs to be managed holistically especially from the perspective of the small mammals who are vulnerable to habitat fragmentation, drought and bushfires.
 Allen Noble Sanctuary can be an important refuge for small mammals and rodents due its rich complex habitats (especially in the 0-1.5 vertical metre range) and as a water resource.
-It is vital for resilience that we ensure connections between the various elements in the landscape so that if one area suffers from flood, drought or fire it can be repopulated from animals in the other areas as well as to ensure genetic diversity.
+It should be considered as a climate refuge that can help species survive during heatwaves and droughts, and needs to be an important part of mitigating climate change.
+It is vital for species and climate resilience that we ensure connections between the various elements in the landscape so that if one area suffers from flood, drought or fire it can be repopulated from animals in the other areas as well as to ensure genetic diversity.
+To build climate resilience we must ensure connections between habitats along the Painkalac Valley so wildlife can move to new areas as the climate changes (e.g. sea level rises, increased temperatures and consequent flora changes, and extreme weather events).

 The working group members include Roger Ganly, Barry Whelan, Ian Laging, Rod Brooks and Anne Davies (facilitator).